chamber-ds/RP_iosBootstrap/README.md

 Update your project to include the framework:

-    Carthage update --platform iOS
+    Carthage update --platform iOS --cache-builds

-Add the framework to 'Embedded Binaries' in the Xcode Project by dragging and dropping the framework created in
+Add the framework to 'Linked Frameworks and Libraries' in the Xcode Project by dragging and dropping the framework created in

     Carthage/Build/iOS/pathToFramework*.framework

-Add this run Script to your xcodeproj
+Create a new run script and add this:

     /usr/local/bin/carthage copy-frameworks